Roger Jones (pharmacist)

-Sir Roger Spencer Jones OBE FLSW (born 2 July 1943) is a British researcher and manager in the pharmaceutical industry.
-He has chaired or been a board member of many public bodies.
+Sir Roger Spencer Jones OBE FLSW (2 July 1943 – 7 September 2026) was a Welsh researcher and manager in the pharmaceutical industry.
+He chaired or was a board member of many public bodies.

 Early life and education

-Roger Spencer Jones was born on 2 July 1943 and brought up in a small, predominantly Welsh speaking village in the Dee valley.
+Roger Spencer Jones was born on 2 July 1943 and brought up in a small and predominantly Welsh speaking village in the Dee valley.
 He was educated at Bala Boys' Grammar School and the Welsh School of Pharmacy, Cardiff.
 After his B.Pharm he completed his professional qualifications and went to Bradford Management School, where he gained his MSc.

 Employment

-He joined the Wellcome Foundation and worked in Consumer Products Marketing before taking up a line management job in Wellcome Nigeria.
+Jones joined the Wellcome Foundation and worked in consumer products marketing before taking up a line management job at Wellcome Nigeria.
 He then continued in line management in a regional capacity in West Africa and the Middle East.
 Subsequently, he oversaw operations in Eastern Europe and the Communist Bloc, where he gained experience in technology transfer.
-He was then appointed Marketing Planning Manager and was a member of the corporate R&D committees.
-In 1982, he left Wellcome to establish his own Contract Development company, Penn Pharmaceuticals Ltd, which became one of the leading international companies in this field.
+He was then appointed marketing planning manager and was a member of the corporate R&D committees.
+In 1982, he left Wellcome to establish his own contract development company, Penn Pharmaceuticals Ltd, which became one of the leading international companies in this field.
 He sold the business to its management team in 1999.